monadicsystems/okapi/docs/index.md

 ### Plan

-A Plan is how your Endpoint and a compatible Handler come together.
+A Plan is how your Endpoint and its designated Handler come together.

 ```haskell
 data Plan m p q h b r = Plan